Roasted Vegetable Lasagna Recipe

-- Sprinkle 1/4 cup of mozzarella cheese on top.
+- Sprinkle 1/4 cup vegan "mozzarella" cheese on top (optional).

 - Spread half of the sliced basil leaves and ¾ cup of sauce.

-- Continue with the remaining veggies, remaining ricotta mixture, 1/4 cup mozzarella, remaining basil, and ¾ cup sauce.
+- Continue with the remaining veggies, remaining tofu mixture, 1/4 cup vegan "mozzarella" if using, remaining basil, and ¾ cup sauce.

-- Top lasagna with remaining sauce, mozzarella and parmesan cheeses
+- Top lasagna with remaining sauce, and sprinkle with vegan "mozzarella" cheese if using.

 |Serving size: 1/6 of Lasagna|